thorlindberg/thesis/dissertation/7-2 experiment-conformance.md

 <br>

 Tests can be iterated through to validate both type declarations and conformance of instances, to demonstrate the resulting feedback when the respective error is found.
-This can be useful for people wanting to learn TXON, and writing tests was instrumental in developing the library and validation flow.
+This can be useful for people wanting to learn TXON, and writing tests was instrumental in developing the validation library.

 ```
 TXON.tests.forEach(test => {